alphagov/govuk-import-export-prototype/start/trade-tariff.markdown

 s1.
 You’ll need an EORI number.
 How you get one depends on whether you’re [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT), [not VAT-registered and you’re exporting](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport) or [not VAT-registered and you’re importing](https://online.hmrc.gov.uk/shortforms/form/EORINonVATImport). s2.
 Sign up to use eBTI on the [Government Gateway website.](http://www.gateway.gov.uk/) s3.
-[Sign in to eBTI.](https://secure.hmce.gov.uk/ecom/login/index.html) and ready the [guidance notes on how to make an eBTI application.](https://www.gov.uk/guidance/binding-tariff-information-rulings)
+[Sign in to eBTI.](https://secure.hmce.gov.uk/ecom/login/index.html) and read the [guidance notes on how to make an eBTI application.](https://www.gov.uk/guidance/binding-tariff-information-rulings)

 {% endcontentfor %}